daniel207pzd/Google-Advanced-Data-Analytics-Capstone-Project-Salifort-Motors/README.md

-Google Advanced Data Analytics Capstone Project: Salifort Motors
+Google Advanced Data Analytics Capstone Project: Salifort Motors (Daniel Poe), 2025-06-24
 ---
-Daniel Poe 2025-06-24

 This is a capstone project that I have completed as part of the [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics).
 This certificate builds on data analytics skills and experience to take careers to the next level.
 It is designed for graduates of the [Google Data Analytics Certificate](https://www.coursera.org/professional-certificates/google-data-analytics) or people with equivalent data analytics experience.
 This course enables learners to expand their knowledge through practical, hands-on projects that feature Jupyter Notebook, Python, and Tableau.
 Course participants can learn the following: